Polychora

 properties of these projections.

-Fig. 5.2: Zometool models of projections of the Octahedron (A) and Cube (B and C) into
+Fig. 5.2: Projections of the Octahedron (A) and Cube (B and C) into 2-dimensional space

-2-dimensional space.
-Projections A and B are "vertex-first", projection "C" is face-first.
+represented with the Zometool.
+Projections A and B are "vertex-first", projection "C" is

 This type of projection is an example of an affine transformation,